jiteshsaini/rest-api-examples/README.md

 ## Access Rest-API with PHP

 Folder 'client-php' contains the PHP code.
-You can place this code in your local webserver and access it via browser.
+You can place this code in your local webserver or any other webserver on internet from where the API is accessible.
+The code fetches JSON data from Rest-API, decodes it and displays the desired information.

 <p align="center">
 <img src='https://github.com/jiteshsaini/files/blob/main/img/PHP-rest-api.jpg'>